rvndsngwn/paged-datatable/README.md

 )
 ```

 Every filter type requires an `id`, a `title` and a `chipFormatter`.
-You will use the `id` in the `fetchPage` callback, from the `filtering` parameter. `title` is the label of the field when displaying the filter popup, and `chipFormatter` is how it will be shown in the filter bar after applying it.
+You will use the `id` in the `fetchPage` callback, from the `filtering` parameter; `title` is the label of the field when displaying the filter popup, and `chipFormatter` is how it will be shown in the filter bar after applying it.

 ##### Built-in filters